 For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
 1 Cor.3:11

 The bible uses a building analogy.
 It is impossible to change the foundation of any building, if we do, the entire building will crumble down.
-The Foundation (1 Cor.3:11), the Rock (Matt.16:18, 1 Cor.10:4), the Cornerstone (Isa.28:16, Acts 4:11) is Jesus Christ the Son of God, then the apostles & prophets were the first stones of that foundation, (Rev.21:14, Ephe.
+The Foundation (1 Cor.3:11), the Rock (Matt.16:18, 1 Cor.10:4), the Cornerstone (Isa.28:16, Acts 4:11) is Jesus Christ the Son of God & His teachings, then the apostles & prophets were the first stones upon that foundation, (Rev.21:14, Ephe.
 2:19-22, & 3:5) then we believers or members of the house of God are the building, continually being build upon, but the foundation cannot be altered or changed, it was laid once for all.

 For all these reason after we become believers in the gospel (Good news) of Jesus Christ, we also must learn very well the Word of God & learn to walk in the Spirit not only to grow & mature in Him, but also to keep us firm or healthy in the faith & be able to help others: